 5. ACE THE MOTIVATION LETTER

-The motivation letter is one of the main items that the Scientific Committee (who approves applicants) will consider.
+The motivation letter is one of the main items that the Scientific Committee (which approves applicants) will consider.
 Keep it to 2-3 pages and make sure you answer the following questions:

 - What do you consider to be the key problems facing sport today?